 3. Eclipse CDT(C/C++ Development Tooling)

 Eclipse is a well known open-source, cross-platform IDE in the programming arena.
-It offers users a great GUI with support for drag and drop functionality for easy arrangement of interface elements.
+It offers users a great GUI with support for drag and drops functionality for easy arrangement of interface elements.

-The Eclipse CDT is a project based on the primary Eclipse platform and it provides a full functional C/C++ IDE with following features:
+The Eclipse CDT is a project based on the primary Eclipse platform and it provides a fully functional C/C++ IDE with following features: